Whatever stage your organisation is at, Headtorch is dedicated to working with you to develop a positive workplace mental health culture.

 Our objective is effectiveness.
 Our approach: creative, innovative, practical.

-We’re passionate about what we do and deliver creative business focussed solutions, with proven academic and real world results.
+We’re obsessed about what we do.
+We deliver business focussed solutions, with proven academic and real world results.

-When it comes to workplace mental health, we know what works, get in touch and find out how.
+When it comes to workplace mental health, we know what works.

 Founder & CEO

 I enjoy learning when I’m being challenged, actively participating, my senses engaged, when it’s fun - that’s when learning and development (L&D) makes a difference.

 I combine a drive for respect, justice and equality at work with theatre and L&D. I’ve strengthened these core skills with mediation, neuro-linguistic programming, coaching and the Mental Health First Aid course.
 For over a decade this expertise allowed me to run my sole-trading business, creating and delivering numerous dramatic learning events on subjects from family business to handling difficult conversations.
 During this time I established a niche in mental health and well-being.

 The consistent success of The Cynthia Show – Mental Health at WORK combined with a clear market need, provided me with the catalyst to move into online learning and launch Headtorch.